Tuwaiq-Academy-Training/front-end-final/README.md

 - work individually.
 - at least 5 Components in the project.
 - at least 4 pages/routes in the project.
-- make use of bootstrap when styling your project.
+- make use of bootstrap or Chakra UI when styling your project.
 - do not forget to use `State` concept and `Component Lifecycle` methods.

+##Bonus
+- Deployment.
+- Third Party API.